Education in Human Rights is a programme we run to promote an understanding of human rights law, and equality and diversity issues.

 They include issues such as national and international human rights law, its observance / non-observance, problems with human rights law enforcement, and the specific human rights of women, LGBT people, ethnic minorities and faith communities.

-Example of PTF educational talks
+Examples of PTF educational talks

-What they say about PTF education talks
+What they say about PTF Education and Human Rights talks

 “Peter gave a thoughtful and highly engaging personal interview on the topic of international human rights attended by around 60 people from across the firm and the legal sector.
 I think people were surprised at the extent of his work on international issues.
 I’d encourage other organisations with a passion for diversity and inclusivity to hear what the Peter Tatchell Foundation has to say.”